rpotter12/learning-python/README.md

 # learning-python
-- codes for learning python from basics to advanced
+- codes and theory for learning python from basics to advanced
+- theory is written in the python file in comments form

 # Contents
 ## section 1